jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wondrous item, uncommon

 Found in a small container, this powder resembles very fine sand.
-It appears to be [[dust of disappearance]], and an [[identify]] spell reveals it to be such.
+It appears to be [[9.
+Misc/Import Test/Dust of Disappearance]], and an [[identify]] spell reveals it to be such.
 There is enough of it for one use.

 When you use an action to throw a handful of the dust into the air, you and each creature that needs to breathe within 30 feet of you must succeed on a DC 15 Constitution saving throw or become unable to breathe, while sneezing uncontrollably.
 A creature affected in this way is [[incapacitated]] and suffocating.
 As long as it is conscious, a creature can repeat the saving throw at the end of each of its turns, ending the effect on it on a success.
 The [[lesser restoration]] spell can also end the effect on a creature.